-Even when we delved into teachers' stories that explored educational issues beyond teaching math and science, Harry remained our fervent supporter.
+Even when we delved into teachers' stories that explored educational issues beyond teaching math

+Harry recognized the complexity of the teaching profession and noted the 'depth of both thinking and dedication' present in our teachers' stories." and science, Harry remained our fervent supporter.
 He would email us after the release of every issue with his thoughts, encouragement, and excited responses to our work.